 “It helps elucidate some of the unmet needs and challenges individuals may be facing and helps clinicians in directing appropriate care tailored to that individual's challenges," Dr Haywood said.

-Currently available on the Multinational Association of Supportive Care in Cancer website, the tool has already informs the support of an estimated 500,000 cancer survivors annually across 12 countries worldwide.
+Currently available on the Multinational Association of Supportive Care in Cancer website, the tool already informs the support of an estimated 500,000 cancer survivors annually across 12 countries worldwide.

 “For survivors, the tool realises their experiences in a form that helps show that they’re facing real challenges that deserve support,” Dr Haywood said.